croozen/Portfolio/README.md

 [Project Folder](https://github.com/croozen/Portfolio/tree/main/PhoneNumberToText)

 ## Activity Manager
 Task Activity Manager that had a web interface for assigning out task to 1 or many individuals.
 Or you could assign a task to a group that individuals would receive.
+[Project Folder](https://github.com/croozen/Portfolio/tree/main/ActivityManager)
 ### SQL - Recurring activities
 The SQL code snippets showcase how a recurrence task is created.
 When a recuring task is created it creates virtual tasks which refer back to the original task.
 This allows for changes to occur without managing all of the recurring task in the future.
 Once a virtual task is updated, for example "it is marked completed" it hydrates a task so it can be tracked on its own.
 ### Integration Test